slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On popularity

 <!--
-> *"There is only one thing in the world worse than being talked about, and that is not being talked about." -- Oscar Wilde*
 > *"We'll know that rock is dead when you have to get a degree to work in it."*
 -->